seeess1/seeess1.github.io/pages/projects.md

 # Data engineering

-Up until September 2020, I was a data engineer at a Brooklyn-based startup called [Topos](https://topos.com/).
-Topos specialized in making maps (like the one above - our [COVID-19 tracker](https://covid19.topos.com/)).
+Up until September 2020, I was a data engineer at a Brooklyn-based startup called [Topos](https://topos.com/), where we specialized in making maps (like the one above - our [COVID-19 tracker](https://covid19.topos.com/)).

 We made maps to help owners of small retail chains find the best neighborhood to expand into:

 ![Neighborhoods in Chicago similar to Grant Park in Atlanta](https://github.com/seeess1/seeess1.github.io/raw/master/assets/images/atlanta-chicago.png)